 Description

 All participants will receive a single injection of the study drug.
-During the first year of the study there will be 12 visits to the study center, including 1 overnight stay after dosing.
+During the first year of the study there will be 12 visits to the study center, including an overnight stay after dosing of at least 1 night.
 There will be a further 4 remote visits (telephone or video call).
 From Year 2-5 there will be 8 further visits.
 These will be every 6 months and will be either in-person at the study site or remote (telephone or video call) if needed or preferred.
-Throughout the 5-year observation period, there will be up to 20 study visits to complete follow-up tests and assessments and monitor the ongoing effects of the…
+Throughout the 5-year observation period, there will be up to 20 study visits to complete follow-up tests and assessments and monitor the o…

 Eligibility